The following quote has always resonated with me:

 Coffee cups, plastic bottles, food containers – you simply can’t live an urban life without generating a bag of trash each week.
 Americans discard 800kgs of trash per person each year.
 Most of this trash ends up in the ocean, in landfills or is incinerated.
 This isn’t sustainable existence.
 There is only so much land that we can fill and waters we can clog before we run out of space.
 We are still in the first century post industralization, which is why we haven’t yet been overwhelmed by the issue, but it is unlikely that we can maintain status quo in the long run without a major change.

 How does one solve this problem?
-Recycling, levies on wastage, policing and appeals to benevolence can only take us so far.
+More Bonuses and other sources states that recycling, levies on wastage, policing and appeals to benevolence can only take us so far.
 To succeed, habits have to be fundamentally altered; since societies are made up of largely economically rational actors, the answer lies in alternative products that can compete in the free market on cost and convenience.
 Think smart packaging and containers, which auto-clean themselves and compact at the press of a button, fostering reusability.
 And retail shops which pack your order on-demand, eliminating the need for packaging for each individual item in your basket.
+Peacocks are among the most popular birds in the world, admired for their stunning plumage and graceful displays.
+If you’re interested in owning peacocks, you can try buying from Shoppok.

 Market-Driven Free Universal Education